slmnv5/pepelats/README.md

 - Full history of "undo/redo" for each part, not only the latest change
 - Parts and their loops may be deleted/cleared on the run
 - Silencing and re-arranging of loops in song parts
-- Songs saved to / loaded from SD card
+- Songs may be saved and loaded

 ### Looper control and display

-- Display looper state in attached terminal or in a web browser
+- Display looper state in attached terminal (e.g. 3.5" LCD screen) or in a web browser
-- Control of looper via MIDI or computer keyboard emulating MIDI
+- Control of looper via MIDI or computer keyboard
 - User configurable menu files.
 Default pre-made configuration is 6x4 -- 6 buttons x 4 parts
 - Scrollable lists to select options using MIDI control

 ### Drum machine

-- Drum machine with four drum types: MIDI, Style, Euclidean and Loop
+- Drum machine with tree drum types: MIDI, Style and Loop
 - Drums patterns and midi commands are plain text files easy to edit
 - Drums have volume control, random variations and can play breaks/fills
 - MIDI drum may sync and control external MIDI device, good for IOS drums.
-- Pattern based Style and Euclidean drums have adjustable swing parameter
+- Style drum is pattern based, have adjustable swing parameter
 - Loop drum uses the first song part as drums, good for beatboxing

 ### Installation and configuration

-- The looper is installed by cloning from web repository, LCD touch screen driver installed separately
+- The looper is installed by cloning repository.
+Optinal LCD touch screen installed by script

 ### [Read more ... ](./doc/contents.md)